Certifying localizable quantum properties with constant sample complexity: Certifying quantum state fidelity using random-basis-enhanced conditional fidelity

 \section{Certifying quantum state fidelity using random-basis-enhanced conditional fidelity}

-While certifying quantum properties is valuable, the strongest certification is certifying the state fidelity $ \langle \psi | \rho | \psi \rangle $.
-Recent protocols achieve this using only local measurements~\cite{Huang2020Predicting, Gupta2025SingleQubitCertification, Li2025UniversalVerification}, but they face trade-offs between experimental simplicity and certification power.
-Adaptive protocols can, in principle, certify arbitrary states, yet they require challenging classical feedback and long-lived quantum memory to store the state between measurement rounds~\cite{Gupta2025SingleQubitCertification, Li2025UniversalVerification}.
-By contrast, non-adaptive protocols that employ a state-independent measurement scheme are far more compatible with near-term hardware.
-However, state-of-the-art non-adaptive methods for generic states, such as the shadow-overlap protocol~\cite{Huang2024Certifying}, exhibit polynomially growing sample complexity and diminishing noise tolerance, limiting practicality.
-This motivates our central question: can a non-adaptive, local, state-independent protocol certify generic quantum states with constant sample complexity and constant noise robustness?
+We now address a particularly strong certification task: certifying the global state fidelity $ \langle \psi | \rho | \psi \rangle $.
+Recent protocols achieve this using only local measurements~\cite{Huang2020Predicting, Gupta2025SingleQubitCertification, Li2025UniversalVerification, Coladangelo2026TwoBases}, but they face severe trade-offs between experimental simplicity and certification power.
+Adaptive protocols can, in principle, certify arbitrary states~\cite{Gupta2025SingleQubitCertification}.
+For Haar-random states, recent adaptive local-measurement protocols have achieved a sample complexity of $\cO((\log n)^2)$ and a robustness of $\Omega(1/\log n)$~\cite{Coladangelo2026TwoBases}.
+However, employing adaptive protocol requires challenging classical feedback and long-lived quantum memory to store the state between measurement rounds~\cite{Gupta2025SingleQubitCertification, Li2025UniversalVerification, Coladangelo2026TwoBases}.
+Ref.~\cite{Coladangelo2026TwoBases} also demonstrated that constant scaling is achievable, but doing so required non-local measurements across $\cO(\log n)$ qubits.

+By contrast, protocols that employ non-adaptive local measurement schemes are far more compatible with near-term hardware.
+However, state-of-the-art non-adaptive methods for generic states, such as the shadow-overlap protocol, exhibit \revise{$\cO(n^4)$} sample complexity and $\Omega(n^{-2})$ noise robustness, and this sample complexity can only improve to $\cO(n^2)$ by using adaptive measurements~\cite{Huang2024Certifying}.
+Consequently, whether constant robustness and sample complexity can be achieved for generic states using solely non-adaptive local measurements has remained a central open challenge in the field.

+Here, we show that our enhanced conditional fidelity protocol settles this problem.
+Relying solely on non-adaptive single-qubit Pauli measurements, it achieves $\cO(1)$ sample complexity and $\Omega(1)$ robustness for certifying generic states, including both Haar-random states and physically relevant random graph states.
+By achieving essentially optimal scaling guarantees, our protocol provides a definitive resolution to this open challenge in quantum certification.